srijannnd/mango-jwt/README.rst

 1. Fields like "username", "mobile" or some unique field should be supportable during login.

 2. Permission Class or Mixin to support Class based views.

-3. Make components overridable to extend its functionality for